yves-gaignard/ClockMusicAndRadioPlayer/README.md

 # ESPClockAndMusicPlayer
 Digital Clock and Music Player system

-The purpose of this syetem is to provide a big digital clock in an indoor pool including a music player.
+The purpose of this system is to provide a big digital clock in an indoor pool including a music and radio player.

 ## main functionalities
 1. Digital Clock